 I sleep with earplugs, but they do not block out the noise well enough.
 I wake up exhausted every day and it is seriously interfering with my ability to study, participate in activities, and otherwise enjoy life.
-I was very happy at Columbia until I had to move into this noisy room.
-Columbia Health diagnosed my insomnia as "situational" (due to the room) and recommended that I sleep in a quiet location, but that is not an option as I cannot prevent the noise.
+I was very happy at my school until I had to move into this noisy room.
+After a visit to the campus health service, they diagnosed my insomnia as "situational" (due to the room) and recommended that I sleep in a quiet location, but that is not an option as I cannot prevent the noise.

 I was not experiencing much stress at all in life until I moved into the room where I could no longer sleep.
 When I am stressed, I am always able to sleep fine as long as it is quiet; if it is noisy, I cannot sleep no matter how relaxed I am.

-Welcome to college, a place of academic excellence, personal growth, and…dorm life.
-There are many advantages to living in a dormitory, such as meeting dozens of interesting people, collaborating with new friends, and participating in fun activities.
+Welcome to college, a place of academic excellence, personal growth, and… life in the residence halls.
+There are many advantages to living in a residence hall, such as meeting dozens of interesting people, collaborating with new friends, and participating in fun activities.
 However, close living quarters can present some challenges.
 Living in a raucous environment can be frustrating and lead to sleep deprivation.
 It’s clear that you’ve tried a number of strategies to block out the noise around you.
 Here are some more tips that may help you get a good night’s sleep:

 - Wear noise-cancelling headphones.
 Even if you’re not playing music, the headphones can drown out a loud roommate or noises from the hall.
 Some people find these more effective than earplugs.